 On to making the bowl rough-outs, a stage I always enjoy.
 I wrote about dark-hearted logs that I first thought to be sycamore and showed one of them opened up.
 The trouble with getting logs from the dump is that I cannot always be sure what they are.
 I’ve never seen sycamore with colour like this before.
 I wrongly identified it because of the bark and white sapwood, plus the fact that a lot of the wood at the dump is sycamore.
 When I started the turning it was immediately clear that this wood isn’t sycamore at all.
 It’s too hard, it smells different and the grain in the sapwood is not the same.
 In one or two places it had the little arrow/mushroom shapes in the wood that are common in apple wood.

 This is not apple wood, judging by the bark.
 I think it is probably whitebeam.
 Whitebeam is not a common tree, but as it happens I have turned quite a lot of it.
 At one time there were whitebeams growing as street trees in the road where I live.
 When they died, I was able to keep some of the wood.
 It had the same white sapwood and dark brown heartwood with an even darker line between them.
 It’s a hard timber, and is related to apple.

 Unfortunately, a couple of the blanks turned out to have a bark inclusion that weakened the wood.
 A chunk broke off one during the turning (A good thing I was wearing a face shield and had the lathe speed low), so the five bowls I was hoping for are now just three.
 The other two I shall salvage for spindles.

 Here is the first bowl after turning the outer surface.
-The groove near the rim marks the extent of some heart cracks that will be turned away when the blank is reversed for hollowing.
-You can see also the small spigot on the bottom that will be gripped in the chuck when hollowing.
+The groove near the rim marks the extent of some heart cracks.
+I shall turn them away when I reverse the blank for hollowing.
+You can see also the small spigot on the bottom that I will grip in the chuck when hollowing.